visitharri/tie-git/README.md

 ## Models in Django

+Models in Django are like data models or something like that

+## UI Testing

-TODO: Write about models in Django framework
+TODO: Write about TestCafe here since it's the only sensible UI testing library